 Bob Jones passed away in 2014.
 (Not Bob Jones of Bob Jones University.
 The other guy.
 The prophetic guy!)
 But he had a brush with death in 1973.
 He suffered a heart attack and his heart was stopped a full three minutes.
-In that time Bob had an encounter with Jesus in Glory.
-And the voice of Jesus asked him a question.
+In that time Bob had a Near Death Experience in which a divine voice asked him a question.
+The question did not address his prophetic ministry, his preaching or service of the churches.
+The inquiry was not about organisational matters or anything along those lines.
+Instead the heavenly voice asked him, “Bob, did you learn love?”

-II Peter 1 speaks an amazing word to keep us on track, to keep us from falling, to ensure a rich welcome for us into heavenly places, and to keep us from being “ineffective” or “unproductive”.
-More than that, II Peter tells us that this approach will lead us to participating in the Divine Nature – which is love and which is light!
+II Peter 1 offers us a message to keep us on track, to keep us from falling, to ensure that we arrive heavenly places enrigched by our journey, having lived “effective” and “productive” lives.
+More than that, II Peter tells us that this approach will lead us to participating in the Divine Nature – which is love and light!
 Here’s the passage:

 His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness.
 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.